askjag07/college-histogram/README.md

-# College Histogram
+# Data Description

-Visualizing the data in the college.txt file.
+Analyzing and manipulating the data in the three csv files using Python tools like Pandas and Seaborn and custom algorithms.